PayEx/PayEx.Checkout.Documentation/docs/cancel.md

 Body:

-    {"PaymentToken":"bbe947b5-0150-465a-a153-ec5bf99f888d"}
+    {"paymentToken":"bbe947b5-0150-465a-a153-ec5bf99f888d"}

-The PaymentToken here is the token your purchase-endpoint is receiving from checkout.js
+The `paymentToken` here is the token your purchase-endpoint is receiving from checkout.js

 ### Expected responses